BryanHogan/bryanhogan/src/content/blog/coco-final-dev-diary.md

 ![Sketch showcasing possible view and elements of mobile app"](../../assets/blog/Bryan-Hogan-CoCo-Final-Dev-Diary-Sketch.jpg)

-In addition to the sketch I created a flowchart on how the user can interact with the app.
+In addition to the sketch I created a rough flowchart on how the user can interact with the app.
 This will help me design the overall layout.
 Elements and pages that are navigated to often should be placed somewhere where they are easily accessible.

 ![Sketch showcasing possible view and elements of mobile app"](../../assets/blog/Bryan-Hogan-CoCo-Final-Dev-Diary-Flowchart.jpg)